-- l) Use of Estimates.
-The preparation of the financial statements requires the management of the Honduras Branch to make certain estimates and assumptions that affect the balances of assets and liabilities, the disclosure of contingent liabilities at the date of the financial statements, as well as income and expenses for the years reported.
-The estimate that is particularly susceptible to significant changes in the short term relates to provisions for doubtful loans.
-The Board of Directors, as the responsible body, periodically reviews such estimates when it deems appropriate. - m) Provisions.
+- m) Provisions.
 Provisions are recognized when the branch has a present obligation (legal or constructive) as a result of a past event, where it is probable that the obligation will have to be settled, and a reliable estimate of the obligation can be made.
 The amount recognized as a provision is the best estimate of the amount required to settle the present obligation at the end of the reporting period, taking into account the risks and uncertainties surrounding the obligation.
 The provision that is particularly susceptible to significant changes in the short term is the provision for employee benefits. - n) Combination Principles.
 There are significant transactions and relationships that have been eliminated in the preparation of the financial statements. - o) Exchange Rate.
-Adelante Foundation Honduras branch records its accounting operations in Lempiras (L) Monetary Unit of the Republic of Honduras and the exchange rate in relation to the United States Dollar (US\$) is regulated by the Central Bank of Honduras.

-As of December 31, 2021 and 2020, the average simple purchase price of the reference exchange rate of the Public Foreign Exchange Auction in the interbank system was L.24.5158 and L.24.1141 US\$1, respectively.
+Adelante's program activities take place in Honduras, where the currency is the lempira (L) Monetary Unit of the Republic of Honduras.
+As of December 31, 2021 and 2020, the average simple purchase price of the reference exchange rate of the Public Foreign Exchange Auction in the interbank system was L24.7208 and L24.5158 US\$1, respectively.
 Beginning and ending accumulated translation adjustments are as follows: